|

 Betula alleghaniensis is a deciduous Tree growing to 12 m (39ft) by 3 m (9ft) at a fast rate.

-It is hardy to zone (UK) 4.
+See above for USDA hardiness.
+It is hardy to UK zone 4.
 It is in flower in April, and the seeds ripen in October.
-The species is monoecious (individual flowers are either male or female, but both sexes can be found on the same plant) and are pollinated by Wind.
-Suitable for: light (sandy), medium (loamy) and heavy (clay) soils, prefers well-drained soil and can grow in heavy clay soil.
-Suitable pH: acid, neutral and basic (alkaline) soils.
-It can grow in semi-shade (light woodland) or no shade.
-It prefers moist soil.
+The species is monoecious (individual flowers are either male or female, but both sexes can be found on the same plant) and is pollinated by Wind.

 Synonyms